-Investigators: Trained investigators from the Dominican University community (faculty/staff/student) will interview the complainant, respondent, any witnesses, and any other relevant persons and determine the appropriate order for the interviews.
-One investigator will be the note taker and one will be the interviewer.
-It is the responsibility of the investigators to determine the outcome of the investigation.
+Investigators: Trained investigators from the Dominican University community (faculty and/or staff) will interview the complainant, respondent, any witnesses, and any other relevant persons and determine the appropriate order for the interviews.
+Investigators are trained members of the community including faculty, staff, and external investigators who are appointed and trained by the Chief Diversity Officer.
+To the extent possible, one investigator will be the note taker and one will be the interviewer.
+The university, at its discretion, can contract with external investigators to ensure timely and impartial completion of investigations.
+It is the responsibility of the investigators to determine the facts of the situation under investigation.

 Investigation Advocates: A trained investigation advocate from the Dominican University community (faculty/staff/student) can be present for the investigation and/or resolution process.
-Investigation advocates are trained in investigation protocols, advise the complainant or respondent on the proceedings, and communicate expectations about the process of investigation.
-Both parties are entitled to bring an investigation advocate of their choice to any meeting or interview in connection with the resolution of a report of a violation of this Policy, provided that the involvement of the advisor does not result in undue delay of the meeting or interview.
+Investigation advocates are trained in investigation protocols.
+They may advise the complainant or respondent on the proceedings, and communicate expectations about the process of investigation.